fivdi/bme280/README.md

 #### open([options])
 Returns a Promise that will be resolved with a Bme280 object on success, or will be rejected if an error occurs.

+open waits until the first measurement has completed before resolving.

 The following options are supported:
 - i2cBusNumber - integer, I2C bus number, optional, default 1
 - i2cAddress - integer, BME280 I2C address, optional, default 0x77